 Most of the referrals we receive come from employers and involve allegations of unacceptable professional conduct, serious professional incompetence and/or a conviction of a relevant offence.

 The obligations of employers and agents, including when they are required to make referrals to the EWC, is set out in legislation.
+Employers and agents should use this form to refer cases to the EWC.
 Further information can be found here .

 What happens when we receive a case about one of our registrants?